Travel News > November 2019 > Travelling after Brexit

 Travel Insurance

-We’d like to reassure you that any OULdirect.com travel insurance policy you buy now, for travel after Brexit, will be valid, whether the UK leaves the EU with a deal or not.
+We’d like to reassure you that any Insurewithease.com travel insurance policy you buy now, for travel after Brexit, will be valid, whether the UK leaves the EU with a deal or not.

 Any policy issued for travel post-Brexit will remain in place and cover will continue as per the contract at the time of sale.